Blog Archives

 How has Oedipus become the people’s candidate?
 Without ties to the political system, he speaks a message of reform and justice.
 Indeed, he will override the corrupt, derelict power structure.
 Former leaders served their rich donors and let the other classes suffer.
 Oedipus runs on a mandate of equity and change.

 After Oedipus’ speech, the curtain opens to reveal the campaign headquarters that staff gradually dismantles as the campaign phase ends.
 To signify the next phase the countdown clock, placed conspicuously in scenic designer Hildegard Bechtler’s headquarters, ticks away the seconds down to the announcement of the winner.
-As the clock ticks down toward zero (an ironic symbol), the contents of the campaign war room are removed like the peeling of an onion to its core.
-Ironically, the destined announcement nears with the ticking of the clock.
-So, too, comes the revelation of Oedipus’ true identity.
-Icke has synchronized both to happen concurrently.
+As the clock ticks toward zero (an ironic symbol), the contents of the campaign war room are removed like the peeling of an onion to its core.
+As the destined announcement of the winner nears, gradually, the revelation of Oedipus’ true identity happens.
+Icke has synchronized both concurrently.

 Icke’s anointed idea to shape Oedipus as a newbie politician, whose actions and words are singularly unified in honesty, resonates.
 He represents the iconic head of state we all yearn for and believe in, forgetting leaders are flesh and blood.
 Of course Icke’s flawed tragic hero, like Sophocles’ ancient one, results in Oedipus’ prideful search for the truth of his origin story and Laius’ cause of death.